schwarzchauhan/bibliothek/README.md

 iterate over array of object <https://stackoverflow.com/questions/22696886/how-to-iterate-over-array-of-objects-in-handlebars>  \
 <https://stackoverflow.com/questions/33979051/typeerror-handlebars-registerhelper-is-not-a-function>  \

+## scripts
+to run scripts in scripts folder replace `<password>` by your mongodb password replace `username` by your mongodb username replace `myFirstDatabase` by your database name

+then to run script
+`python script.js`
+> Python 3.7.6

 ### imgbb api to upload the img to cloud & get the url
 <https://stackoverflow.com/questions/62733308/how-to-use-imgbb-api-with-axios-in-react>  \